 The wafer probe card market is highly competitive.
 With the introduction of new technologies and market entrants, we expect competition to intensify in the future.
 In the past, increased competition has resulted in price reductions, reduced gross margins or loss of market share, and could do so in the future.
 Competitors might introduce new competitive products for the same markets that our products currently serve.
 These products may have better performance, lower prices and broader acceptance than our products.
 In addition, for products such as wafer probe cards, semiconductor manufacturers typically qualify more than one source, to avoid dependence on a single source of supply.
 As a result, our customers will likely purchase products from our competitors.
-Current and potential competitors include AMST Co., Ltd., Cascade Microtech, Inc., Feinmetall GmbH, Japan Electronic Materials Corporation,

-Kulicke and Soffa Industries, Inc., Micronics Japan Co., Ltd., Phicom Corporation and Tokyo Electron, Ltd., among others.
+Current and potential competitors include AMST Co., Ltd., Cascade Microtech, Inc., Feinmetall GmbH, Japan Electronic Materials Corporation, Kulicke and Soffa Industries, Inc., Micronics Japan Co., Ltd., Phicom Corporation, Tokyo Cathode Laboratory Co., Ltd. and Tokyo Electron, Ltd., among others.
 Many of our current and potential competitors have greater name recognition, larger customer bases, more established customer relationships or greater financial, technical, manufacturing, marketing and other resources than we do.
 As a result, they might be able to respond more quickly to new or emerging technologies and changes in customer requirements, devote greater resources to the development, promotion, sale and support of their products, and reduce prices to increase market share.
-Some of our competitors also supply other types of test equipment, or offer both advanced wafer probe cards and needle probe cards might have strong, existing relationships with our customers or with potential customers.
-Because we do not offer a needle probe card or other conventional technology wafer probe card for less advanced applications, it may be difficult for us to introduce our advanced wafer probe cards to these customers and potential customers for certain wafer test applications.
-It is possible that existing or new competitors, including test equipment manufacturers, may offer new technologies that reduce the value of our wafer probe cards.
+Some of our competitors also supply other types of test equipment, or offer both advanced wafer probe cards.
+Those competitors that offer both advanced wafer probe card or other conventional technology wafer probe card for less advanced applications, it may be difficult for us to introduce our advanced wafer probe cards to these customers and potential customers for certain wafer test applications.
+It is possible that existing or new competitors, including test equipment manufacture